 Any loan taken out to adapt your property for the special needs of a disabled person is ignored when working out if your loan exceeds the cap.
 If this applies to you it is possible in certain circumstances, that you might get more help than the figure estimated by the calculator.

 When will I start to get help?

-Most people have to serve a waiting period before they actually receive any help with their housing costs.
-From 1 April 2016 the waiting period until you receive any payment will increase from 13 to 39 weeks for new claims.
+Most people have to serve a waiting period of 39 weeks before they actually receive any help with their housing costs.

 There is no waiting period if you receive help through Pension Credit.

 Payments of help with housing costs are made directly to your mortgage lender.